-Course title Strategic Management Level of course first cycle Teaching method lecture Person responsible for the course Gunta Grinberga-Zalite E-mail address to the person gunta.birojs@gmail.com Course code (if applicable) WEKON-1-39-L ECTS points 6 Semester winter/summer Language of instruction english Hours per week 2 Hours per semester 30 Objectives of the course This is one of the key subjects in the field of business economics and management, and the very nature of the subject which is primarily related to the close connection between theory and practice, sets its main goals, as well as the methods of learning.
+Course title Strategic Management Level of course second cycle second cycle Teaching method lecture Person responsible for the course Gunta Grinberga-Zalite E-mail address to the person gunta.birojs@gmail.com Course code (if applicable) WEKON-1-39-L ECTS points 6 Semester winter/summer Language of instruction english Hours per week 2 Hours per semester 30 Objectives of the course This is one of the key subjects in the field of business economics and management, and the very nature of the subject which is primarily related to the close connection between theory and practice, sets its main goals, as well as the methods of learning.
 The overall goal of the subject is to offer students, in a simple but systematic way, a good foundation in the field of strategic management and to interest them to a greatest possible extent in further studies in relevant areas.
 In terms of academic content, the subject has three objectives: a) allow students to learn and understand the conceptual issues of the subject and its integral relationship with other fields in economics and management, b) provide students with understanding the strategic management by combining general theoretical settings of strategic management with practical implications in the modern enterprise whose management is dictated by the dynamic business environment, and c) to provide students with tangible strategic analysis, design, implementation, and skills that can be easily applied in practice.
 Entry requirements No requirements.
-Course contents Strategy and management: a conceptual and contextual understanding; analysis of external factors-the structure and sector analysis; analysis of internal factors - analysis of company resources, value chain analysis and analysis of other suitable methods; business strategy and new paradigms of business strategy; strategies of corporations and enterprise growth; growth strategy through mergers and acquisitions, strategic management in the public sector; strategic management of the innovations; innovations and business networking; strategy of international enterprises and strategy of internationalization of enterprises; international market and the strategy of its conquest; strategic response to recent changes in the global market.
+Course contents Strategy and management: a conceptual and contextual understanding; analysis of external factors-the structure and sector analysis; analysis of internal factors - analysis of company resources, value chain analysis and analysis of other suitable methods; business strategy and new paradigms of business strategy; strategies of corporations and enterprise growth; growth strategy through mergers and acquisitions, strategic management in the public sector; strategic management in the public sector; strategic management of the innovations; innovations and business networking; strategy of international enterprises and strategy of internationalization of enterprises; international market and the strategy of its conquest; strategic response to recent changes in the global market.
 Assessment methods Lectures: interactive teaching in order to engage students and stimulate their critical thinking.
 Conventional lectures will be enriched with video presentations and lectures given by the representatives from the practice.
-Seminars-/-exercises: In this part of the learning activities, the students will have the opportunity to actively partici- pate in the discussion that refers primarily to the analysis of case studies with the aim of linking theory and practice. class discussion, attendance Recommended readings Johson, G.; Scholes, K.; Whittington, R, Exploring-Corporate-Strategy.
+Seminars-/-exercises: In this part of the learning activities, the students will have the opportunity to actively partici- pate in the discussion that refers primarily to the analysis of case studies with the aim of linking theory and practice. class discussion, attendance Recommended readings 1.
+Johson, G.; Scholes, K.; Whittington, R, Exploring-Corporate-Strategy.
 Text and Casess, 2011 Knowledge Students have understanding of theoretical aspects for strategic management of a business entity: analysis of business environment; selection of the most appropriate corporate, business and functional level strategies as well as development of the system of their adoption and supervision to meet the overall company's goals.
-Skills Students have practical skills necessary for strategic management of a business entity: analysis of business environment; selection of the most appropriate corporate, business and functional level strategies as well as development of the system of their adoption and supervision to meet the overall company's goals.
+Skills Students have practical skills necessary for environment; selection of the most approp development of the system of their adoption riate corporate, bus nent of a business entity: analysis of business iness and functional level strategies as well as o meet the overall company's goals.